-You are welcome to the visit the Office of Veterans Affairs!
-They are located in Allyn Hall, Room 131, and are there to assist veterans, active duty, spouses, dependents and other eligible students in establishing the GI Bill and other educational benefits for which they qualify.
+You are welcome to the visit the Veteran and Military Center!
+It is located in Allyn Hall, Room 131, and the staff is there to assist veterans, active duty, spouses, dependents and other eligible students in establishing the GI Bill and other educational benefits for which they qualify.

 Before the Post-9/11 GI Bill program was signed into law, spouses and dependents had eligibility for education benefits through the Survivors and Dependents (DEA) program.
 Since August, 2009, service members enrolled in the Post-9/11 GI Bill program have, for the first time in history, been able to transfer unused educational benefits to their spouses or children.

 If you are a first time applicant for VA education benefits, you will need to complete the following forms in addition to the Wright State forms below:

 - 22-5490 (Application for Survivors' and Dependents Educational Assistance) (PDF)

 - Certificate of Eligibility issued from the VA